 4.4.
-Internal capital guidance and buffer requirements
+Total Capital Requirement and buffer requirements

 In addition to the ICAAP process the PRA issues the Society with its Total Capital Requirement (TCR).
 This sets the minimum capital the Society must hold under Pillar 1 and 2A requirements.